JNRowe/jnrowe.github.io/articles/tips/Formatting_csv_files_in_the_shell.rst

     -rw-r--r--  1      jay    jay    411    2009-09-29  11:39  remote.png
     Total size of PNG files: 15808

-In the original question on how to process :abbr:`CSV (Comma Separated Values)` files all we really need to do is get the data in to a state for ``column`` to process, and we can use tr_ to do that.
+In the original question on how to process |CSV| files all we really need to do is get the data in to a state for ``column`` to process, and we can use tr_ to do that.
 An example using a small chunk of the network log on this computer that we wish to format and calculate totals for could be:

 .. code-block:: console